 4) Resolve the Real Issue

-Once you are able to see things from a perspective other than your own, it becomes much easier to resolve the original issue that caused the argument.
+Once you see things from a perspective other than your own, it becomes much easier to resolve the original issue that caused the argument.
 But often you need to go deeper and address the unresolved issue underneath[xi].

 Usually there is a deeper issue at stake.
 If you can uncover this and have a conversation about it, you’ll also be better positioned to avoid future arguments.